kk-spartans/scholars-cup/06 - Things Really Do Catch Fire/03 - Methods of starting fire—then and now, and teaching kids/Match.md

-A stick made of wo
+A stick made of wood (or sometimes cardboard), with a head and a striking surface as